 The mythology that surrounds admissions is both pervasive and frequently painfully wrong.
 The good news is that it’s incorrect in a way that is fundamentally good news for families.
 This session led by our guest presenter – Paul Kanarek – will discuss both the accuracies and inaccuracies that lead to erroneous assumptions about college affordability and admissibility.
 Mr. Kanarek will also substantiate the rumors about admissions in 2019 and beyond that are, in fact, correct.
 As he showed last year when he was part of our college event, Mr. Kanarek is an informed, articulate and entertaining speaker who possesses both knowledge and insight on this subject, a set of skills that he developed first as the co-founder of The Princeton Review in California and then as the CEO of Collegewise.

-May 12, 2019 The Self Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives, by William Stixrud, PhD, and Ned Johnson
+William Stixrud and Ned Johnson: The Self Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives

 Gunn Parent Education Mission Statement: We strive to create forums that support vibrant learning communities and collaboration among Gunn High School parents and families.